Move to Music with older adults

 In these classes, there is no “wrong” way to danceand there are no routines to remember.
 No prior dance experience needed.
 Move to Music classes include a mix of guided dance and improvised movement activities.
 The instructor provides an example and general structure, encouraging each person to move in the ways that work for their body, mobility, brain, and senses.

-Photo: two adults dancing facing each other looking downThe length of the sessions is geared to what is appropriate for the members of the location.
-At most locations 45 minutes is excellent; at some care facilities and remotely on Zoom, 30 minutes might be more appropriate.
+The length of the sessions is geared to what is appropriate for the members of the location.
+At most locations 45 minutes is excellent; at some care facilities 30 minutes might be more appropriate.

 So many benefits to dancing!

-Photo: one person with a big smile, sitting, dancing armsResearch has shown that dancing is one of the very few physical activities that reduce the risk of dementia.
+Photo of a dancer spinning to the right using a wheelchairResearch has shown that dancing is one of the very few physical activities that reduce the risk of dementia.
 Learning new movements, and the creativity involved in making choices about how we want to move, helps to nurture and rewire the brain.
 Some research has shown that taking exercise classes, walking and swimming do not reduce the risk of dementia, however dancing at least 4 times a week does (source: Leisure Activities and the Risk of Dementia in the ElderlyNew England Journal of Medicine).

 Being active is one of the most important aspects of better health in later years (source: Heart & Stroke Foundation).
-As Pat Nichol summarized in May 2013′s Senior Living Magazine: “Dancing, more than any other form of exercise has been found to delay the aging process.
+As Pat Nichol summarized in May 2013′s Senior Living Magazine:Photo: one person with a big smile, sitting, dancing arms “Dancing, more than any other form of exercise has been found to delay the aging process.

 Dance is also a great way to express ourselves freely, and to be social without needing to say anything verbally.
 As mentioned above, dancing can be a beautiful way to support physical, emotional, cognitive, and spiritual wellbeing.

-About the facilitator (Joanne Cuffe)
+About the facilitator (Jo Cuffe)

 I am passionate about creating opportunities for everyone to dance in their own way.
 I love connecting with each person and bringing a group of people together.
-I aim to create fun, welcoming classes that my grandparents would have enjoyed.

 Photo of 6 dancers (ages 30-100) seated in a semi-circle, each with their right hand reaching to their right foot, and smiling to the camera.